pavlakrotka/NCC/README.md

     for binary data
 -   `timemachine_cont()` performs analysis using the timemachine approach for continuous data
+-   `TT_fixmodel_cont()` performs a treatment-treatment comparison for continuous data adjusting for periods
 -   `plot_trial()` visualizes the simulated trial

 For a more detailed description of the functions, see the vignettes in